bbauska/W3Cx-2of5/README.md

 way, you can place your code in a div container and apply styles collectively to it using the class attribute.

-<span> element
+&lt;span&gt; element

-While we are on the topic of the <div> tag and semantic elements, one more important element that comes in handy is <span>.
+While we are on the topic of the &lt;div&gt; tag and semantic elements, one more important element that comes in handy is &lt;span&gt;.
 Span and Div are so similar yet so different that there is an entire [wikipedia page](https://en.wikipedia.org/wiki/Span_and_div) dedicated to it.